TomaszP77/java-tasks/README.md

     Write the code that, when a and b are positive and condition = false, will print the word "Tester", and otherwise "Automatic"

+#### 3.
+    Write code (in the main method) that prints information about the time of year depending on the given month.
+    Use the Switch statement